 Deliverables Due date 1.
-Participate in inter and intra-departmental meetings and workshops on issues relevant to fisheries management.
+Participate in inter- and intra-departmental meetings and workshops on issues relevant to fisheries management.
 Ongoing 2.
-Liaise within the Fisheries and Aquaculture Division, with SARDI Aquatic Sciences, other parts of PIRSA on the application, development and implementation of decisions relevant to fisheries management.
+Liaise within the Fisheries and Aquaculture Division and SARDI Aquatic Sciences, other government agencies and local government on the application, development and implementation of decisions relevant to fisheries management as required.
 Ongoing 3.
 Liaise with the Executive Officer of the South Australian Sardine Industry Association (SASIA) and licence holders in the fishery on the application, development and implementation of decisions relevant to fisheries management.
 Ongoing 4.
 Coordination of the spatial, seasonal and vessel application of the scientific observer program with the observer program provider contracted by PIRSA.
 Ongoing 5.
 Participation in SASIA meetings of licence holders to discuss interactions with Threatened, Endangered and Protected Species (TEPS) and management of the fishery as it relates to the target species.
 Ongoing 6.
 Attending to general correspondence and enquiries relevant to fisheries.
 Ongoing 7.
 Provide advice to the Minister in relation to the management of fisheries and Ministerial correspondence.
 Ongoing 8.
 Communicate on fisheries management issues to key stakeholder groups and the broader community.
 Ongoing 9.
-Undertake a review of the effectiveness of the observer coverage arrangements, in consultation with the SASIA Executive Officer.
-July 2021 10.
-Coordinate and facilitate a meeting of licence holders in the fishery to seek advice on the setting of the TACC for the 2021 season of the South Australian Sardine Fishery.
-November/ December 2020 11.
-Coordinate and facilitate a meeting of licence holders in the fishery to seek advice on the setting of the level of observer coverage for the 2021 season of the South Australian Sardine Fishery.
-November/ December 2020
+Review and discuss the effectiveness of the observer coverage arrangements, in consultation with the SASIA Executive Officer.
+Ongoing 10.
+Support research on improvements in mitigation and monitoring measures for TEPS interactions June 2023 11.
+Implement ongoing quota carry-over arrangement consistent with PIRSA policy on such arrangements.
+June 2022 12.
+Finalise replacement management plan and implement in consultation with SASIA Management Committee.
+December 2022 13.
+Coordinate and facilitate a meeting of licence holders in the fishery to seek advice on the setting of the TACC for the 2023 season of the South Australian Sardine Fishery.
+November/ December 2022 14.
+Coordinate and facilitate a meeting of licence holders in the fishery to seek advice on the setting of the level of observer coverage for the 2023 season of the South Australian Sardine Fishery.
+November/ December 2022